 You Did Not Use the Correct Size Capacitor

-The first one is that you have installed a capacitor that does not meet the requirements of your audio system.
+The first one is that you have installed a capacitor that does not meet the requirements of your car speakers.
 Many people think they will only need to get any capacitor and job done.
 Well, this is not entirely correct.

 You will need to get a strong enough capacitor to hold the total amount of your car audio system’s power.
 Typically, the absolute minimum is the 1 Farad of capacitance for every 1,000 watts RMS.

-In multi amplifier systems, this value should increase to close 2F for every 1,000W RMS.
+In multi amp systems, this value should increase to close 2F for every 1,000W RMS.
 Remember that capacitor won’t work correctly if it is not strong enough.